DanielJohnHarty/AWS_Relational_DB_With_Python37_Access/readme.md

 ![User_Tag](https://github.com/DanielJohnHarty/AWS_Relational_DB_With_Python37_Access/blob/master/Images/5_ipython.png)

-Using ipython is optional but I'm using ipython so don't worry if the images differ slightly from your own standard Python interpreter.
-One of the beautiful things about ipython, is that **you can copy and paste multiple lines of code in to the ipython interpreter**.
+Using ipython is optional but one of the beautiful things about ipython, is that **you can copy and paste multiple lines of code in to the ipython interpreter**.

 5. Take a look at the following python script.
 [The same script can be downloaded from this repository](https://github.com/DanielJohnHarty/AWS_Relational_DB_With_Python37_Access/blob/master/connect_to_db_python_script.py)